robin174/uk-delivers-template/README.md

 # Brand

-The design of each individual site is up to the owner and you will need to pick two hexadecimal values for your site.
+The design of each individual site is up to the owner and you will need to pick two hexadecimal values for your site; one for the large triangle and one for the smller triangle.
 The base background blue is #0B132B.

-_For reference, Reigate Delivers:_
+_For reference, Reigate Delivers: Pink #E20C5E, Yellow #FFB600._

-* _Pink: #E20C5E_
-* _Yellow: #FFB600_

 ### Artwork generation

-For help with generating the necessary artwork files - please email [robin@reigatedelivers.com](mailto:robin@reigatedelivers.com)
+For help with generating the necessary artwork files - please email [robin@reigatedelivers.com](mailto:robin@reigatedelivers.com).

+___

 # Stage 01 - Local

-**To start, let's get a base version of the site live on your computer.**
+**To start, let's get a base version of the site live locally.**

-### Github

-### Local setup
+### GitHub
+Download or clone the repository.

+To get started you will need [Node.js](https://nodejs.org) installed on your computer.
+You have a choice of [Node package manager (npm)](https://nodejs.org) or [Yarn](https://yarnpkg.com) as your package manager.

+Using the terminal, navigate to your app folder.

+#### Via npm
+`npm install` to install the necessary Node modules.

+`npm start` to start the server, available at `http://localhost:3000/`.

+#### Via Yarn
+`yarn install` to install the necessary Node modules

+`yarn start` to start the server, available at `http://localhost:3000/`.

+***NB.
+I had to update my version of Node.
+To update Node on Mac/Catalina:***

+`nvm install node`

+___

 # Stage 02 - Online

-**Once the app is available on localhost, let's get it online.**
+**Once the app is available locally, let's get it online.**

 ### Upload to GitHub